ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 shared algorithms must match.

-If the CBOR encoding of the `digests` entry in the Reference Value or the ACS value with the same key is incorrect (for example if fields are missing or the wrong type) then the Reference Value does not match.
+If the CBOR encoding of the `digests` entry in the Reference Value or the APS value with the same key is incorrect (for example if fields are missing or the wrong type) then the Reference Value does not match.

-The Verifier MUST iterate over the Reference Value `digests` array, locating hash algorithm identifiers that are present in the Reference Value and in the ACS entry.
+The Verifier MUST iterate over the Reference Value `digests` array, locating hash algorithm identifiers that are present in the Reference Value and in the APS entry.

-If the hash algorithm identifier which is present in the Reference Value differs from the hash algorithm identifier in the ACS entry then the Reference Value does not match.
+If the hash algorithm identifier which is present in the Reference Value differs from the hash algorithm identifier in the APS entry then the Reference Value does not match.

-If a hash algorithm identifier is present in both the Reference Value and the ACS, but the value of the hash is not binary identical between the Reference Value and the ACS entry then the Reference Value does not match.
+If a hash algorithm identifier is present in both the Reference Value and the APS, but the value of the hash is not binary identical between the Reference Value and the APS entry then the Reference Value does not match.

 ##### Comparison for raw-value entries